SharePoint/sp-dev-docs/docs/general-development/debugging-sharepoint-server-workflows.md

-When using Fiddler to debug workflows, it is easier to debug them if not only both Workflow Manager and SharePoint Server 2013 are installed and configured on the same server, but they also use the same Windows identity as the service account.
-All traffic from both Workflow Manager and SharePoint Server 2013 can then be intercepted and inspected by Fiddler.
+When using Fiddler to debug workflows, it is easier to debug them if not only both Workflow Manager and SharePoint are installed and configured on the same server, but they also use the same Windows identity as the service account.
+All traffic from both Workflow Manager and SharePoint can then be intercepted and inspected by Fiddler.

 #### SharePoint must trust Fiddler's certificate

-Before using Fiddler for debugging SharePoint Server 2013 workflows, you need to understand how encrypted traffic is handled.
+Before using Fiddler for debugging SharePoint workflows, you need to understand how encrypted traffic is handled.
 Encrypted traffic over HTTP, known as HTTPS, is implemented by using a certificate's private key to encrypt some data and then send it to another recipient.
 The recipient has the certificate's public key that is paired with the private key.
 When a request is received by the recipient, the recipient can validate that the request came from the sender because the encrypted content's signature matches the public key, which can only be true if it was encrypted with the certificate's private key.

 Fiddler can intercept HTTPS traffic and be configured to decrypt it so it is in a human-readable format for inspection in the tool.
 After displaying the request, Fiddler then uses its own certificate to re-encrypt the traffic and send it to the intended recipient.
 This can cause an issue, though, because now the recipient received the original response but it is not secured using the certificate from the original sender.
 This can be an issue when debugging SharePoint workflows because Fiddler's certificate is not trusted by SharePoint.
-Therefore, in order to use Fiddler to intercept and inspect HTTPS traffic between SharePoint Server 2013 and Workflow Manager, the Fiddler certificate must be trusted by SharePoint.
+Therefore, in order to use Fiddler to intercept and inspect HTTPS traffic between SharePoint and Workflow Manager, the Fiddler certificate must be trusted by SharePoint.

-### Configure SharePoint Server 2013 and Workflow Manager 1.0 for workflow debugging with Fiddler
+### Configure SharePoint and Workflow Manager 1.0 for workflow debugging with Fiddler

 The following sections explain how to configure Fiddler and SharePoint for workflow debugging.